Asquidy/Asquidy.github.io/disclosures.md

 - A.F. has previously been an independent contractor for Pro Unlimited at Facebook/Meta for a research collaboration.
 He holds no material financial interest in the company.
 - A.F. has previously been an employee of Airbnb.
 He is involved in research projects with Airbnb without compensation.
 He holds no material financial interest in the company.
 - A.F. is an employee of Velocity Global for the purposes of a consulting arrangement with Indeed Inc. He holds no material financial interest in the company.
+- A.F. was paid to co-author an export report by Apple Inc. He holds no material financial interest in the company.
 - A.F. has conducted independent consulting work for Lineage Logistics.
 He holds no material financial interest in the company.
 - A.F.'s travel has been funded by universities and companies.
 - A.F. conducts some of his research via data use agreements with unnamed firms.